petermacdonald/icg_csv_import/README.md

 ## Documentation

-The CSV file needs to be comma separate with quotation marks around all values.
+This module is designed to ingest a single CSV file containing one or more object records, with each record representing the MODS metadata and related information required to create one Islandora/Fedora object.
+The input data file, or CSV file, may employ any reasonable field seperator; commas are most often used, hence the term comma-seperated-values or CSV, but other delimiters like tabs or semi-colons may be used.
+A 'pipe' or vertical bar delimiters are used to seperate multiple values **within** fields, so pipes should NOT be used to delimit the fields themselves.
+Values should be enclosed in quotation marks (double quotes, not single).
 For sample CSV files see the "examples" directory.

-Developement is underway to accommodate Joanna's preferred TSV and if Steve gets his way even pipe-delimited files.
+The batch process used to import CSV data is file-driven, with most of the necessary input stored directly in the CSV data file.
+The module's user interface may be employed to assist with building a suitably structured CSV file.

 The CSV import form prompts for
 * Content Model (all items need to use the same content model)